Need Help? Give us a call.

 Shopify rounds out the most popular payment service providers.
 On top of credit card transaction fees, Shopify charges a monthly fee.
 The monthly fee ranges from $29 to $299 depending on which Shopify plan you sign up for.
 Given the monthly fee, Shopify ends up as a good deal really only if you’re doing enough volume to justify the monthly price.
 Businesses that accept a high volume of payments will pay a higher monthly fee but lower per-transaction fees.
 If you already have a credit card processor, then you can use Shopify just as your ecommerce solution, but they’ll charge an extra 0.5% to 2% per transaction.

-Merchant account providers are traditional credit card processors that have a more complicated, variable pricing structure.
+Merchant account providers are traditional credit card processors that have a more complicated, variable pricing structure for transaction fees.
 Although it is more complicated, merchant account providers provide the best deal on pricing, particularly for businesses that process a high volume of credit card payments.
 Of all the pricing models we discussed earlier, small businesses should probably avoid tiered pricing when it comes to merchant account providers (as many providers don’t tell you into which tier different cards fall) and opt for a provider that uses the interchange plus pricing model.

 Dharma is a popular merchant account provider that uses an interchange plus pricing model.
 On top of the per-transaction fees shown below, they charge a small $10 monthly fee.
 Businesses that process more than $100,000 in credit card payments per month can earn a discount.
 Dharma also provides discounted pricing for restaurants because food service businesses rely so heavily on affordable credit card processing.

-Payline is another well-known credit card processor.
+Payline Data is another well-known credit card processor.
 Their credit card transaction fees are slightly lower than Dharma’s.
 However, unlike Dharma, they don’t offer special pricing for restaurants or businesses that accept a large volume of credit card payments.
-But if you have a non-restaurant small business, you might be able to save money by going with Payline.
+But if you have a non-restaurant small business, you might be able to save money by going with Payline Data.
 Payline doesn’t require a long-term contract or any minimums.
 They charge a $10 monthly fee.

 If you compare just the per-transaction fees, Helcim is less expensive than Square and PayPal.
 However, Helcim charges a monthly fee of $15 to $50.
 There are also chargeback fees if your customer disputes a charge and fees for changing your bank account.
 Square and PayPal don’t charge these types of incidental fees, so they usually work out to be less expensive.